Constitution

 The Committee shall meet for the transaction of Club business once monthly all year round, or as often as required.

-Any member absenting him/herself from three meetings in succession, without reasonable excuse, shall be liable to expulsion from the Committee.
+Any member absenting themself from three meetings in succession, without reasonable excuse, shall be liable to expulsion from the Committee.

-All Committee members shall be elected annually by the Club at the Annual General Meeting and shall hold office from election until the following Annual General Meeting.
+All Committee members shall be elected annually by the Club at the AGM and shall hold office from election until the following AGM.

 All members of the Committee shall be eligible for re-election each year.

-Any Club member unable to attend the Annual General Meeting may propose a member with his or her approval for the Committee, by letter, provided this reaches the Secretary before the commencement of the election.
-(1988).
+Any Club member unable to attend the AGM may propose a member with their approval for the Committee, in writing, provided this reaches the Secretary before the commencement of the election.
+(1988)

 President

-The President, or in his absence, the Vice-President, shall take the chair at all General Meetings and Committee Meetings of the Club and shall have a deliberative and casting vote thereat.
-In the absence of the President and Vice President, a chairman shall be elected from the Committee.
+The President, or in their absence, the Vice-President, shall take the chair at all General Meetings and Committee Meetings of the Club and shall also have a deliberative and casting vote.
+In the absence of the President and Vice President, a chairperson shall be elected from the Committee.

 Vice-President

-The Vice-President, in the absence of the President, shall take the chair at all General Meetings and Committee Meetings of the Club and shall have a deliberative and casting vote thereat (1988)
+The Vice-President, in the absence of the President, shall take the chair at all General Meetings and Committee Meetings of the Club and shall also have a deliberative and casting vote.
+(1988)

 Captain